Hunter87ff/dry-runner/README.md

 # Dry Runner
 [![Run and Test TypeScript](https://github.com/Hunter87ff/dry-runner/actions/workflows/status.yml/badge.svg?branch=main)](https://github.com/Hunter87ff/dry-runner/actions/workflows/status.yml) ![Downloads](https://img.shields.io/visual-studio-marketplace/d/Spruce87.dry-runner) ![Rating](https://img.shields.io/visual-studio-marketplace/r/Spruce87.dry-runner)
 ## Description
-dry-runner extension is a tool that allows you to compile and run C,C++, Python, Java, PHP, Javascript code in vs code, with integreted terminal.
+dry-runner extension is a tool that allows you to compile and run C,C++, Python, Java, PHP, Javascript,Kotlin,Batch script, Shell script and much more in vs code, with integreted terminal.

 ## Features
-- Run C,C++, Python, Java, PHP, Javascript code with a single click
+- Run C,C++, Python, Java, PHP, Javascript, Kotlin and many more with a single click
 - Support Windows/Linux both
 - Customizable execution path settings
 - Output display for easy debugging
--

 <!-- > [!IMPORTANT]
 > This extension is currently in early development/experimental stage.
 There are few of unimplemented/broken features at the moment.
 Contributions are welcome to help out with the progress! -->